Types of Gemstones

 Called the “gem of the sun” by the ancient Egyptians, peridot is one of the few gemstones to exist in only one color: green.
 Vivid lime green is the most desirable color for these gems, though their color ranges from yellow-green to green tinged with brown.

-Typically formed in the heat and pressure of the earth’s mantle, peridot gems also exist in outer space.
+Peridot gems are typically formed in the heat and pressure of the earth’s mantle, but they also exist in outer space.
 We know this because peridot crystals have been found in pallasite meteorites.
-However, gem-quality peridot is quite rare, and it is often displayed in museums or used for scientific study.
+Peridot is considered a very rare mineral, and is often displayed in museums or used for scientific study.

 Birthstone: August